 But when there’s an incident, the game stops anyway, while people are arguing for a few minutes!

 Well, for example, England vs Germany , even until today, Beckenbauer and Bobby Charlton, they talk about this [laughing].
 No seriously.
 When we have a meeting, they always start!
 I voted to have another referee behind the goal, because when there is a long pass from midfield, how can a referee then see what happens?

 How do you find working with FIFA?
 Is there a lot of bureaucracy?

 Very slow.
 For 18 years, I’ve fought for one change in the rules.
 Everyone wants to see goals or an open game, but when a forward breaks from the midfield and beats three or four players, and the last defender fouls him, outside the penalty box, there’s a free kick, but when they make a wall everything is against that player who has just beaten three or four players.
 I said this is not fair, we must change this.
 If one player makes the foul, maybe just have one player in the wall.
 Because of the unfairness, I fight for it.

 Yes, still, because they didn’t change it.
 They’ve made changes, but not this one.
 It’s very hard for them to accept change, but I keep trying.

-To listen to the Pele interview
+Listen to the Pele interview and the backstory below